destroflyer/maniascript/docs/advanced/directives.md

 #Setting MySetting 123 as "MySettingDescription"
 ```

 `#Setting` is only available in game modes (TODO: Check if correct).
-Settings are declared by specifying a name, value and an optional description (via `as`).
-The example above declares a setting called `MySetting` with the initial value `123` (which resolves the settings type to `Integer`) and the description `MySettingDescription`.
+Settings are declared by specifying a name, a value (which defines the settings type) and an optional description (of type `Text`, via `as`).
 From the scripts point of view, they behave like constants: They are globally accessible and their value cannot be modified at runtime by the script itself.

 However, settings can be modified from outside the script.
 This can for example happen by the host editing the configuration when creating a server, which is where the description will be displayed to explain what each settings functionality is.
 Using the description `<hidden>` will hide the setting from this dialog.
 Settings can also be modified at runtime via a server controller, e.g. triggered by player vote.